soubhik7/udemy-transcript-downloader/README.md

 The script will:

 1. Ask if you want to download `.srt` files (with timestamps) for each lecture
+2. Ask how many tabs to use for downloading transcripts (default is 5)
+   - A higher number can speed things up, but requires a good PC (enough CPU and RAM)
-2. Open a headless browser and navigate to Udemy login
+3. Open a headless browser and navigate to Udemy login
-3. Fill in your email from the .env file
+4. Fill in your email from the .env file
-4. Ask you to enter the 6-digit verification code from your email
+5. Ask you to enter the 6-digit verification code from your email
-5. Navigate to the course page
+6. Navigate to the course page
-6. Scrape course content structure
+7. Scrape course content structure
-7. Enter the course player
+8. Enter the course player
-8. Go through each lecture and download available transcripts
+9. Go through each lecture and download available transcripts
-9. Save individual transcript files in the `output` directory
+10. Save individual transcript files in the `output` directory

 ## Output Files